September 2017 Democratic Party (Japan, 2016) leadership election: Contest

 The election was seen as a contest between the party's conservative wing, represented by Maehara, and its liberal wing, represented by Edano.
 The two central issues of the campaign, electoral alliances and constitutional reform, ran through this factional divide; conflict over these issues had led to the departure of prominent conservatives Nagashima in April and then Goshi Hosono on 4 August, shortly after Renhō's resignation.
 Maehara and Edano were both prominent leaders of the party and had served in key roles over many years, including senior cabinet positions during the DPJ government of 2009–12.
 Maehara previously served as president from 2005–06 and ran for the position again in 2011 and 2016.
 Edano was contesting his first leadership race.

 The two largest issues during the contest were electoral strategy and constitutional reform.
 Under Renhō, the party had pursued alliances with the Communist Party to improve its chances in elections, and steadfastly opposed the Liberal Democratic government's plans to amend Article 9 of the Constitution.
-Edano, who as secretary-general was one of the architects of these positions, pledged to continue them.
+Edano, who as secretary-general during 2014–16 was one of the architects of these positions, pledged to continue them.
 Maehara opposed the alliance with the Communist Party, instead promoting cooperation with Tokyo governor Yuriko Koike, who was widely believed to have aspirations to enter national politics.
 Maehara was a well-known supporter of constitutional revision, though during the contest he stated his opposition to the LDP government's "hasty timetable".

 Other issues included nuclear power, economic policy, and relations with Rengō.
 Edano supported the total phasing out of nuclear power and pledged to introduce a bill to the Diet to achieve this.
 Both candidates supported increased welfare expenditure, with Maehara prioritising support for the elderly and Edano calling for wage increases for nurses and caregivers.
 Both also supported free early childhood education.
 They differed on tax policy: Maehara proposed raising taxes to fund expanded programs, while Edano preferred cuts to public works and opposed any rise in the consumption tax.
 Relations with the major trade union federation Rengō, traditionally a major support base for the party, had also been strained due to the alliance with the Communist Party.
 Maehara wanted to repair ties, while Edano was seen as limited by his adherence to Renhō's policies.